-The TA also considers whether the proposed development can be accommodated on the local highway network with capacity assessments for a future year of 2019.
-The results demonstrate that the site access, the junction of Peter Destapleigh Way/Elwood Way and Elwood Way/Newcastle Road can all accommodate the traffic from the proposed development.
+The addendum to the TA also considers whether the proposed development (with the retention of the Angling Centre) can be accommodated on the local highway network with capacity assessments for a future year of 2019.
+The results demonstrate that the site access, the junction of Peter Destapleigh Way/Elwood Way and Elwood Way/Newcastle Road can all accommodate the traffic from the proposed development of 146 dwellings with Angling Centre retained.

 Concern has been raised by Local Residents that the traffic counts taken by Singleton Clamp, dated November 2011, and contained within the TA underestimate the volume of traffic passing through the junction of London Road, Peter Destapleigh Way and Elwood Road.
 Local residents have carried out their own traffic count at a similar date which highlight that in some critical directions the counts contained within the TA are over 35% less than those recorded by local residents.
 It is also noted that some of the figures recorded are lower than those recorded in the 2006 TA.
-In addition concern has been raised with regard to the failure to consider other nearby junctions and other permitted developments in the surrounding area.
+In addition, concern has been raised with regard to the failure to consider other nearby junctions and other permitted developments in the surrounding area.